Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 • Supports stronger board reporting and leadership discussion

-• Creates a clear picture of what matters most and why
+• Clearly shows what matters most and why

 Prioritise makes cyber resilience easier to explain, easier to govern, and easier to act on.